cct-datascience/Drone-Processing-Pipeline/extractors-template/README.md

 If the script encounters a problem, an error is reported.
 Correct the caause of the reported error and try running the command again.

+Once you are satisfied with the results you can delete the *do_config.py*.

 ## Adding Your Algorithm <a name="algorithm"/>